gurjindertoor/HRG-Starter-Project/README.md

 1. How to assemble components into a working system.
 2. Introduction to programming using the Arduino IDE (based on C/C++).
 3. How to research and apply new ideas.
+4. Ohm's Law
+5. How to determine Voltage, Current, and Reistance for each of your components
+6. How to pick a battery
-4. Basic CAD design skills.
+7. Basic CAD design skills.

 ---